Learning quantum circuits of some $T$ gates: Discussions

 In this paper, we studied the problem of learning unknown quantum circuits composed of Clifford circuits possibly combined with some $T$ gates.
 When the underlying target circuit is an $n$-qubit Clifford $\mathsf{C}_n$, we can identify the unknown target by using $O(n^2)$ queries to $\mathsf{C}_n$.
 The novelty of our result is that our algorithm exactly generates a circuit representation for the target, rather than demonstrating the existence of a unique circuit corresponding to the query outcomes.
 We emphasize this step is non-trivial since it requires a crucial method for circuit synthesis.
 As a result, we are able to predict the future output by sending an arbitrary input state to the proposed circuit.
 Furthermore, our approach does not require querying the conjugate circuit $\mathsf{C}_n^\dagger$ since, to the best of our knowledge, no efficient way of generating such a conjugate circuit is known~\cite{MSM19}.

-If the unknown target is a quantum circuit of $T$-depth one and at most $O( \log n )$ $T$ gates, we show that $O(n^2)$ queries to the circuit are sufficient to reconstruct the output state when the input is given by the all-zero state.
+If the unknown target is a $T$-depth one quantum circuit of full $T$-rank and at most $O( \log n )$ $T$ gates, we show that $O(n^2)$ queries to the circuit are sufficient to reconstruct the output state when the input is given by the all-zero state.
 The key ingredient is a novel expanded stabilizer formalism that allows us to trace the evolution of the expanded Pauli frame.
 Again, we do not require accessing to the conjugate circuit.

 Whether any quantum circuit of $T$ depth-one (e.g.~with $k\leq n$ many $T$ gates) is efficiently learnable is still open.
 However, from our analysis, we do not expect that will be true.
 Another interesting open problem is that how to obtain its circuit representation with an arbitrary input state. {One may also consider a formulation of PAC-learning these circuits on input the computational basis.
 The techniques of Bell measurements have to be modified appropriately.}